I love chicken tortilla soup. The combination of flavors and textures is a party in my mouth.

 So when I made up a pot of this soup for dinner I threw in some extra veggies.
 Delish!
 And nutritious to boot!

 Homemade Tortilla Strips

 The homemade tortilla strips are a cinch.
 Take a corn tortilla, brush it with olive oil, and sprinkle with salt.
 Bake at 350 for about 10 minutes and you’re done!

 If you are like me, you like Thanksgiving leftovers…but you don’t like eating turkey sandwiches for a week.
 The last few years I have whipped up this soup and it has always been gobbled (pun intended) up!
-I adapted this recipe from a chicken taco soup recipe that a friend from San Diego created.
+I adapted this recipe to use leftover turkey rather than chicken.
 So don’t feel like you have to stick to chicken with this soup!